projectcontour/contour/site/docs/master/architecture.md

 For Contour, a liveness probe checks the `/healthz` running on the Pod's metrics port.
 Readiness probe is a TCP check that the gRPC port is open.

+## Diagram
+Below is a high level architectural diagram of how Contour works inside a Kubernetes cluster as well as showing the data path of a request to a backend pod.

+A request to `projectcontour.io/blog` gets routed via a load balancer to an instance of an Envoy proxy which then sends the request to a pod.

+![architectural overview][2]{: .center-image }

 [1]: https://www.envoyproxy.io/docs/envoy/v1.13.0/api-docs/xds_protocol
+[2]: ../img/archoverview.png